wjx1216/docs-site/docs/work-in-progress/zowe-webui.md

 _Before following the tutorial, please navigate to [https://www-01.ibm.com/events/wwe/ast/mtm/zowe.nsf/enrollall?openform](https://www-01.ibm.com/events/wwe/ast/mtm/zowe.nsf/enrollall?openform) and register for a username and password to access the mainframe.
 You will need this to login to your system and complete the tutorial_

-Users of Zowe can interact with the zLux WebUi by pointing their browser at their mainframe system.
-This UI will include all the apps installed on the Zowe mainframe system currently.
+This tutorial will walk you through the process of adding new apps to the Zowe WebUi, and teach you how to communicate with other parts of Zowe.
+By the end of this tutorial, you will:

+1. Know how to create an App that shows up on the Desktop
+1. Know how to create a Dataservice which implements a simple REST API
+1. Be introduced to Typescript programming
+1. Be introduced to simple Angular web development
+1. Have experience in working with the Zowe App framework
+1. Become familiar with one of the Zowe App widgets: the grid widget

+## Standup a local version of the zLUX Example Server

 While it is possible to develop new apps and deploy them on our mainframe directly, it is often easier to create a local instance of the WebUi (known as zLUX) on our desktop.
 From here, we can play with the example-server, make changes to apps already installed, and create our own applications.

-## Standup a local version of the zLUX Example Server

 ### 1. Acquire the source code